Particular/NServiceBus.Persistence.Sql/tools/sagajsonstatepatch/README.md

 # Saga json state patch tool

-Version 7.0.3 introduced a bug where saga json state could become corrupted if the saga state is updated with the string value that is shorter than the previous.
+Version 7.0.3 introduced a bug where Saga json state could become corrupted if the saga state is updated with a string value that is shorter than the previous.
 Data from the previous state is trailing at the end.
 This is not causing any issues for the SQL persister its JSON Serializer which ignores this but the column can contain invalid JSON data and can result in parsing issues.
 Another side effect is that the values always have a length of 4,000 characters (stored as 8,000 bytes) which can cause storage issues.

 This bug is patched in 7.0.4